 Sharyn Alfonsi: And caring for them is not inexpensive.

 Holle Waddell: No. The cost of care for wild horses in our off-range corrals and pastures was two-thirds of our budget last year, which was a little over $70 million.

 Sharyn Alfonsi: $70 million to care for the wild horses.

 Holle Waddell: Taxpayer dollars.

-To relieve some of the burden on taxpayers, last year, the Bureau says 3,742 mustangs came off the government rolls through an incentive program that pays individuals a thousand dollars to adopt one.
-Wild horses attract relatively few takers, but these horses did.
-Picked for their youth, balance, and temperament - they are sent to be trained in, of all places, prisons like the Wyoming Honor Farm.
+To relieve some of the burden on taxpayers, in 2021, the bureau says 3,742 mustangs came off the government rolls through an incentive program that pays individuals $1,000 to adopt one.
+Wild horses attract relatively few takers.
+But these horses did.
+Picked for their youth, balance, and temperament - that are sent to be trained in, of all places, prisons, like the Wyoming Honor Farm.

 It's a 640-acre compound of tidy buildings, manicured lawns, cattle and enough hay to feed them.
 It may look like a dude ranch, but this is a state-run, minimum-security prison with felons working the land and the horses.
 There are no towers or armed guards - a simple four-foot cattle fence marks the perimeter between the prison and the town of Riverton, Wyoming.

 Curtis Moffat: Yeah, Wyoming has a tendency to do things a little differently cause we're a smaller state.
 And I think it's one of those things…until you see it you can't actually believe it yourself.